hector6298/kafka_stream_etl_dashboard/README.md

 - http://localhost:10501/ This is the real-time dashboard that contains the number of visits per state. hover the mouse over each state to get the count.

 Please let the consumers subscribe to topics and start processing the data.
-You should start seeing data in the dashboard after one to two minutes!
-Similar to the picture below.
+You should start seeing data in the dashboard after one to two minutes of deployment!

 ![dashboard_gif](https://github.com/user-attachments/assets/571b039d-e7a0-4742-b32e-4681c31b1d7e)